 Brain injuries are life-changing events for both the victim and his or her loved ones.
 The future is mostly uncertain because the full extent of brain damage is rarely known right away.

-Kenneth Drake has over thirty-five years of medical malpractice trial experience, and has received among the highest professional ratings among his peers for his depth of medical knowledge and trial skills.
+Kenneth Drake has over thirty-five years of medical malpractice trial experience in Woodland Hills, California and across the San Fernando Valley, and has received among the highest professional ratings among his peers for his depth of medical knowledge and trial skills.

-It is easy to see why litigating a brain damage case requires attorneys with extensive medical knowledge, trial experience and expert resources.
-It requires knowing about the most current scientific methods of detecting neurological injuries and further having the contacts to renowned physicians who are willing to testify on your behalf.
+It is easy to see why litigating a brain damage case requires attorneys with extensive medical knowledge, trial experience, and expert resources.
+It requires knowledge about the most current scientific methods of detecting neurological injuries and further having the contacts to renowned physicians who are willing to testify on your behalf.

 Other than trauma, there are other possible scenarios involving medical malpractice such as the mismanagement in prenatal care, labor and in the delivery process.
 In addition, surgical errors such as failing to provide an anaesthetized patient with adequate levels of oxygenation can cause severe brain damage.
 Neurosurgical procedures such as removal of a brain tumor can significantly increase the chances for malpractice to occur.